18F/product-guide/partners/enable.md

 ---
-title: Enable partner for long-term success
+title: Enable partners for long-term success
 ---

 To enable long-term partner success, focus on the following: